12. Social HomeBuy

 10. Reporting and audit requirements

-10.1.1 Registered Providers (ex RSL or local authority) must maintain accurate and complete records of Social HomeBuy transactions, both for reporting and audit purposes.
+10.1.1 Registered Providers must maintain accurate and complete records of Social HomeBuy transactions, both for reporting and audit purposes.
 This section sets out the requirements.

-10.1.2 The Registered Provider (ex RSL or local authority) must retain on file the following for Compliance Audit purposes see also Programme Management section 8:
+10.1.2 The Registered Provider must retain on file the following for Compliance Audit purposes see also Programme Management section 8:

 - Solicitors’ letter confirming that the purchase has been completed and setting out the sum paid and date of completion

 - A property schedule showing addresses, floor areas, and valuations for the completed properties, together with actual rents and housing benefit eligible service charges